Woman seeks court nod for appeal over damages for dog's death

-SINGAPORE - After her dog was killed in an accident, a woman sued the car driver seeking damages for the death of her four-year-old Tibetan mastiff.
+After her four-year-old dog was killed in an accident, a woman sued the car driver for damages.

-Ms Helen Debra Walker, who had spent $8,000 to import her dog Maximus from Hong Kong, was awarded $2,430 by a district judge in February.
+Ms Helen Debra Walker, who had spent $8,000 to import the Tibetan mastiff, Maximus, from Hong Kong, was awarded $2,430 by a district judge in February.

 The sum was based on the market value of the dog, taking into account a "depreciation discount".